 Manuel Zea Barral is an architect, founder of 2arquitectos in 2006.
 In 2007 founded one of the first coworking in Spain: WorkingSpace.
 In 2010 founded the directory Coworkingspain.es.
 2012 organized the first Coworking Spain Conference.
 In 2013 author of the book Living Coworking.
 The coworking philosophy as new way of work.
 And all this years investor of three start ups.

 Pier Paolo Mucelli, Founder of eOffice, among the pioneers of the coworking concept in Europe, set up the first centre in Soho, London in 2002.
 Also running CoworkingLondon.com and recently launched a online platform for real estate OpenOffices.com.

 Founder Global Enterprise and Coworking Europe Conference, Brussels (Belgium)

 Jean-Yves Huwart is the CEO of Global Enterprise, the company behind the Coworking Europe Conference.
 Jean-Yves Huwart is an international consultant covering the future of innovation ecosystems.
 He created the Intrapreneurship Conference and is the author of four books.
 Jean-Yves operates his own Coworking space in Belgium.

 Anis Bedda is a partner at Global Enterprise, co-organizing the Coworking Europe Conference and the Intrapreneurship Conference.
-Anis was the ideas manager of HUB Brussels where he was responsible for designing and business development strategies in order to foster the events pipeline of HUB Brussels, until its unfortunate closure.
-He now focuses on activating entrepreneurial and innovative ecosystems through his work in the fields of Coworking and Intrapreneurship.
+Anis is the cofounder and transformer in chief of transforma bxl, a coworking and innovation space in the middle of a private parc in Brussels and focuses on activating entrepreneurial and innovative ecosystems through his work in the fields of Coworking and Intrapreneurship.